sebh/Dx11Base/README.md

 # Dx11Base
-A small dx11 base program I use to test shaders and techniques
+A small dx11 base program I use to test shaders and techniques (windows only)